-▼ Fuel Octane Rating
+▼ Fuel octane rating

-Your engine is designed to use only unleaded gasoline with an octane rating of 87 AKI or higher.
 This octane rating is the average of the Research Octane and Motor Octane numbers and is commonly referred to as the Anti Knock Index (AKI).
 Using a gasoline with a lower octane rating can cause persistent and heavy knocking, which can damage the engine.
 Do not be concerned if your vehicle sometimes knocks lightly when you drive up a hill or when you accelerate.
-See your dealer or a qualified service technician if you use a gasoline with the specified octane rating and your vehicle knocks heavily or persistently.
+See your dealer or a qualified service technician if you use a fuel with the specified octane rating and your vehicle knocks heavily or persistently.

-Unleaded gasoline
+▼ Unleaded gasoline